Architecture as Code with C4 and Plantuml

 - System landscape diagrams provide a very high-level view of the system.
 We use it to describe the general application architecture.

-I'm a quite reluctant to use the C4 container term because of the risk of confusion with Docker/OCI containers (as pointed by Simon Brown, the C4 creator).
+I'm a quite reluctant to use the C4 container term because of the risk of confusion with Docker/OCI containers (as pointed out by Simon Brown, the C4 creator).
 In our organization, we prefer to call them deployable units.
 The C4 model encourages terminology adaptation.
 A C4 container is basically a separated deployable process.
 The C4 documentation states: "Essentially, a container is a separately runnable/deployable unit (e.g. a separate process space) that executes code or stores data".

 Plantuml is an impressive tool that generates instantly diagrams from a very simple textual DSL (Domain Specific Language).